anerv/cycling_data_quality/README.md

 3: Generate 1a+1b and 2a+2b and 3a
 4: Generate 1a+1b and 2a+2b and 3a+3b (default)

-For example, running `sh export_notebooks2html.sh 3` or `python convert_htmls2pdf.py 3` will export or create a report only for notebooks 1a+1b and 2a+2b and 3a.
+For example, running `python export_notebooks2html.py 3` or `python convert_htmls2pdf.py 3` will export or create a report only for notebooks 1a+1b and 2a+2b and 3a.

 A title page, headers, and footers will be generated for the pdf report.
 These elements make use of (meta-)templates in the [`templates`](templates) folder, from which local templates at `exports/[study_area]/html/` are derived.
 To alter the appearance of title page, headers, or footers, edit these (meta-)templates.
 </details>